Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 47

-• Put some glue dots on the cup cover support plate.
+• Put some glue dots on the strut upper mount cover support plate.
 Use quick glue.

 • Let the glue dry.

-Put some glue dots on the cup cover support plate
+Put some glue dots on the strut upper mount cover support plate

 Let the glue dry

 The new front shock absorbers are installed.
-The road holding of your Twingo will now be optimum.
+Your Twingo's handling will now be optimal.

 You may also like